Advanced Surface Ablation in Chesapeake, VA

 Once the epithelium has been moved aside, the cornea is carefully reshaped with a laser to correct vision.
 The advanced laser used during this procedure customizes vision correction for each individual patient to ensure successful results.
-A contact lens bandage is placed over the eye, after the procedure, to protect the eye and promote healing.
+A contact lens bandage will be placed over the eye after the procedure to protect the eye and promote healing.

-After the ASA procedure, patients will be able to return home after a few hours, with someone to drive the patient home.
-The bandage contact lens will be worn for three to four days depending on the surgeon’s instructions.
+After the ASA procedure, patients will be able to return home after a few hours with someone to drive them home.
+The bandage contact lens will be worn for three to four days, depending on the surgeon’s instructions.
 Eye drops may be prescribed to prevent infection and keep the eyes moisturized.
 In most cases, patients can return to work within the next few days, although strenuous exercise should be avoided for at least a week.

 As with any surgical procedure, there are certain risks associated with ASA.
-They include infection, reaction to anesthesia, undercorrection or overcorrection and a sensitivity to light.
+These risks can include the following: